 Can I go back to a regular cleaning after I have scaling and root planing (SRP) completed?

-Periodontal (Gum) disease can be managed, but not cured.
-After scaling and root planing has been completed, patients are typically put on a periodontal maintenance or “management” of gum disease, where cleanings are performed every 3 to 4 months to maintain gum and bone health.
+Periodontal (Gum) disease can be managed but not cured.
+After scaling and root planing have been completed, patients are typically put on periodontal maintenance or “management” of gum disease, where cleanings are performed every three to four months to maintain gum and bone health.
 If this interval is not followed, the very same infection that caused the need for this type of cleaning can return, causing further bone loss.
 Maintenance visits are the most important treatment you can complete to maintain the investment.

 Periodontal Maintenance Cleaning after Scaling and Root Planing: